 Bitcoin mining is the process of creating new bitcoins for circulation by using sophisticated computers to solve complex math problems, or cryptographic equations.

 Bitcoin is a cryptocurrency – literally, an encrypted currency – that uses a blockchain network to create new coins and confirm Bitcoin transactions.
-Because the responsibility of monitoring and legitimizing transactions is not in the hands of one person or government, Bitcoin is considered “decentralized” money that does not rely on a central authority for regulation.
+Because the responsibility of approving transactions is not in the hands of one person or government, Bitcoin is considered “decentralized” money that does not rely on a central authority for regulation.

 In addition to “minting” Bitcoins, mining helps maintain, develop, and secure the ongoing blockchain ledger (transaction history), thereby serving as a crucial component of this cryptocurrency’s continuity and legitimacy.